How to resolve AdBlock issue?

 Written by: Elizabeth Larson

-The crash occurred shortly after 5 p.m., according to radio reports and the California Highway Patrol’s online reports.
+The crash victim suffered major injuries and was flown out of the county for treatment, according to radio traffic and the California Highway Patrol’s online crash reports.

 Details